puppetlabs/.github/CONTRIBUTING.md

 ## Making Trivial Changes

-For [changes of a trivial nature](https://puppet.com/community/trivial-patch-exemption-policy), it is not always necessary to create a new ticket in Jira.
+For changes of a trivial nature, like a small typo fix, it is not always necessary to create a new ticket in Jira.
 In this case, it is appropriate to start the first line of a commit with one of  `(docs)`, `(maint)`, or `(packaging)` instead of a ticket number.